AdguardTeam/KnowledgeBase/docs/miscellaneous/guides/collect-har-file.md

 10. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
 Supporting screenshots can be helpful, as well.

 ## Firefox {#firefox}

-To create an HAR file in Firefox:
+To create a HAR file in Firefox:

 1. Go to the URL where the issue occurs.
 Do not reproduce the issue yet.